tokay-lang/tokay-lang.github.io/README.md

 # tokay.dev / tokay-lang.github.io

-This repository contains the source code for the landing page and documentation for the [Tokay programming language](https://tokay.dev).
+This repository contains the source code for the landing page of the [Tokay programming language](https://tokay.dev).

-The Tokay programming language itself is currently under heavy development and can be currently found at [https://github.com/phorward/tokay](https://github.com/phorward/tokay).
+The Tokay programming language itself is currently under heavy development and can be found at [https://github.com/tokay-lang/tokay](https://github.com/tokay-lang/tokay).

 The Tokay website is generated using the [Zola static site generator](https://getzola.org) and based on the MIT-licensed [Juice Theme](https://juice.huhu.io/) by [huhu.io](https://huhu.io/).